TULiberalArts/Temple-University-Brain-Research-Imaging-Center/pages/contact-us.md

 **13th Street Stairs** - Stairs leading directly down to the TUBRIC entrance hallway are located between Weiss Hall and the Howard Gittis Student Center.
 Take the stairs down to the bottom and you will see a lower-level entrance to the building.
 Ring the doorbell on the left side of the entry door to reach a TUBRIC team member.

 ![13th St]({{site.baseurl}}/media/resized13th St view.png){:.responsive-img .img-right}

-**_Parking: Hourly paid parking is available in the Cecil B. Moore Lot (Lot #9), immediately adjacent to Weiss Hall in between 12th and 13th St. After parking, use kiosk to enter your space number and pay._**

 ___